South-East London · Fixed price · Free home visit · SE10–SE3

 Yes — we cover the full SE10 and SE3 postcode area including Greenwich town, Blackheath, Charlton, Greenwich Peninsula and all surrounding areas.
 No call-out charge and free home visits including evenings and weekends.

-Where original wide-board Georgian floors are sound, we can lay new flooring above using a floating system that leaves the original boards undisturbed.
+Where original wide-board Georgian floors are sound and the owner wishes to preserve them, we can lay new flooring above using a floating system that leaves the original boards undisturbed.
 We always advise on the most historically sensitive approach and flag any listed building considerations before beginning work.

-Thames proximity means ground-floor moisture readings are consistently elevated.
+Thames proximity means ground-floor moisture readings are consistently elevated in this area.
 We always measure with a calibrated hygrometer before specifying.
-Where moisture is elevated, LVT glued to a DPM-treated surface is the most appropriate specification for ground-floor rooms.
+Where moisture is elevated, LVT glued to a DPM-treated, levelled surface is the most appropriate specification for ground-floor rooms.

 We can usually arrange a visit within 2–5 working days across SE10–SE3.
 Evening and weekend appointments available at no extra charge.
 No call-out charge anywhere in Greenwich.

 Yes.
-Uplift and disposal is included as standard on all fitting jobs.
+Uplift and disposal is included as standard on all fitting jobs in Greenwich.
 All part of the fixed price.
 Call 07836 446951 to book.